Truro murders: Victims

-Miller's account, that there was no rapes, that he was powerless to stop Worrell and that he had walked out of earshot during the assaults, is not feasible and a self justification to excuse his involvement with the crimes.
-All the women, except Tania Kenny, were raped and murdered where their bodies were located.
-Tania Kenny was killed in a house that Miller's sister had been previously renting.
+All the women and girls, except Tania Kenny, were raped and murdered where their bodies were located.
+Tania Kenny was killed in a house that Miller's sister had previously been renting.
 Miller initially admitted six of the assaults and murders occurred in situ, but recanted when he realised his honesty was self incriminating; "If Miller and Worrell took them directly to the area around Swamp Road, and they died, he could hardly say he didn't know their fate".

 Miller continued to visit Skuse and Worrell at the cemeteries.
 He could never forget them.
 One year to the day after their death, Miller placed a few paragraphs in the "In Memoriam" notices in the Adelaide Advertiser which read: